 - Ask subscribers to choose interest categories when they sign up (this will require a modification to your opt-in forms).
 Tag the subscriber with those interests, then design emails that specifically address those topics.

 - Re-engage users who signed up for an opt-in incentive.
-For example, if a subscriber signed up for a PDF download about how to boost their salary at work, they are probably also interested in wealth-building topics.
+For example, if a subscriber signed up for a PDF download about boosting their salary at work, they are probably also interested in wealth-building topics.

 - Record clicks.
 ConvertKit allows bloggers to record each click by using link triggers.
-Tag these users based on the general topic of the link and use those tags to send those subscribers emails with related information.
+Tag these users based on the link's general topic and use those tags to send those subscribers emails with related information.

 Link triggers are easy to set up in ConvertKit: